-This Peanut Butter Granola is the ultimate healthy treat!
-It's sweet and loaded with flavor, packed with crunchy raw peanuts and dark chocolate bits.
-It's both delicious and very nutritious.
-Made with simple pantry ingredients and without refined sugars.
-This homemade granola is one tasty breakfast or a healthy snack!
+This Peanut Butter Granola is the perfect healthy breakfast!
+It's sweet and loaded with flavor, packed with crunchy peanuts and dark chocolate.
+It's made with simple pantry ingredients and without refined sugars.
+Nutritious and quite delicious, easy to prepare too.
+Such a treat!

 This weekend it struck me.
-I haven't made granola in such a long time.
-I did Cinnamon Orange Granola, but that was like last October.
-My granola jar was empty for far too long.
-It was a time to refill my granola jar with one of my favorite homemade granola recipe.
+I haven't made granola in a very long time.
+My granola jar stands empty for quite some time.
+It was a time to refill it with one of my favorite homemade granola recipe.
+And weekends are best for making granola.

-But this granola is not only a tasty treat.
-It's super healthy, made without refined sugars, loaded with hearty oats packed with fibers, proteins, and essential Omega-3s.
-It's a meal that is perfect for mornings, noons, or evenings.
+But this granola is not just a tasty treat.
+It's super healthy, made without refined sugars, and loaded with wholesome ingredients.
+It's packed with fibers, proteins, and Omega-3s.
+A nutritious meal that is perfect for mornings, noons, or evenings.
 For breakfast or as a snack.
-So good!
+And it's super easy to make with just a few pantry ingredients.

 For this peanut butter granola recipe, you will need only a few simple pantry ingredients:

-- Rolled oats are hearty, healthy, and filling.
+- Rolled oats.
+They are healthy and filling.
 An excellent source of fiber, especially beta-glucan, a type of soluble fiber that keeps our heart healthy.
-Also, oats are high in vitamins, essential minerals, and powerful antioxidants.
 Not to mention they are a good source of protein.
-I used rolled oats here, but you can use quick oats if you like.

-- Peanut Butter is a star ingredient in this homemade granola.
+- Peanut butter.
+It's a star ingredient in this homemade granola.
 I used creamy all-natural peanut butter (the one made without added sugars or oils).
-Peanut butter is a quite versatile protein-packed spread that is not only super tasty but super healthy too.
+Peanut butter is a versatile protein-packed spread that is not only super tasty but super healthy too.
 It’s packed with proteins and healthy fats, as well as fibers.
 (1)

-- Sweetener is necessary for making granola since it binds the mixture together.
-But the beauty in homemade granola is that you control how much sweetener you add.
-And of course which sweetener you use.
+- Sweetener.
+It is necessary since it binds the mixture together.
+But the beauty of homemade granola is that you control how much sweetener you add and which one you use.
 I used pure maple syrup.
 You can swap it for raw honey or date syrup here if you like.

 To add some extra flavor and make this granola even more delicious, I also added:

-- Ceylon cinnamon, also known as “true” cinnamon, is a highly delicious spice with many health benefits.
-Cinnamon gave this crunchy granola an amazing flavor.
+- Ceylon cinnamon.
+Also known as “true” cinnamon.
+It's a highly delicious spice with many health benefits.
+Cinnamon gave this peanut butter granola an amazing flavor.
 It pairs so well with peanuts.

 - Dried fruits.
 I used cranberries.
 They uplifted a flavor, giving the granola a nice sweet-sour kick.

 - Dark chocolate.
-Do I even have to explain...
-Peanut butter and chocolate are like THE BEST combo ever!
-I used 80% dark chocolate chips, without refined sugars.
+Peanut butter and dark chocolate are THE BEST combo ever!
+I used 80% dark chocolate chips, made without refined sugars.

 Other pantry ingredients you’ll need: